The Ultimate Yogi’s Guide To Ubud

 - Casa Luna – Hands down the best bakery in Ubud.
 I stayed at their Honeymoon Guesthouse many years ago and still to this day tell people about the best coconut muesli I’ve ever had that was from there.
 So if you’re a muesli person, try it – seriously scrumptious!

-And some other popular places you may be interested in:
+Other popular places you may be interested in or come by:

 - Mudra – A simple menu of ‘Ayurvedic Asian fusion’ dishes.
 It’s quaint, and nice to go for a quiet early morning coffee on the way to yoga, or for a tasty bite if you’re hungry and walking by.